January Relationships: Honoring the Whole Family

-January is a time when folks traditionally take stock of where they are and may even make some resolutions for a new diet, more time exercising, or commitments to spending quality time with family.
-For families experiencing transracial adoption, January can offer a time to think about the year ahead and together as a family, continue the expansive journey of purposefully navigating family and differences together.
+January is a time when folks traditionally take stock of where they are and may even make some resolutions for a new diet, more time exercising, or commitments to spending quality time with family and friends.
+For families that extend through transracial adoption, January can offer a time to think about the year ahead and together as a family, continue the expansive journey of authentically navigating family and differences together with purpose and joy.

-January Pro-Tip for Parents: Do some pre-planning so that you have time to process some of the harder anniversaries or days on the calendar before discussing with children.
+January Tips for Parents: Do some pre-planning so that you have time to process some of the harder anniversaries or days on the calendar before discussing with children.
 Have some ideas to share for new dates to mark on the calendar so your children can react and be inspired to think about what they’d like to add as well.

-This post is from our January, 2023, e-newsletter.
+This post is from our January, 2024, e-newsletter.
 If you would like to get our newsletter in your inbox each month, please subscribe.

-December – Reflections: Making and Breaking Traditions
+December – Reflections: Evolving Traditions

 The December holidays give us an opportunity to think about traditions tied to different cultures and religions.
 Regardless of what you and your family honor and celebrate, we can be inspired to take a closer look at what traditions mean to us and how we can expand our thinking and actions.